 Mandy Chalk Marquardt

 Mandy has been advising at Purdue University for over six years.
-Prior to joining the NRES staff, Mandy has advised in Purdue’s Exploratory Studies program and in Purdue’s Krannert School of Management.
+Prior to joining the NRES staff, Mandy has advised in Purdue’s Exploratory Studies program and Daniels School of Business (formerly Krannert School of Management).
 She earned her Bachelor’s degree in history and political science from Valparaiso University, and she earned her Master’s in Public Affairs from Indiana University South Bend.
 A native of Indiana, Mandy enjoys traveling, reading, ballroom dancing, and playing board games.
 She looks forward to helping students who are passionate about making the Earth a better place!